[ Home ] [ News ] [ Contact ] [ Search ] Domain coordinates

 growth-coordinate-axis = 0 0 1

-if the z-axis is to be specified as the growth axis (don't confuse this with the Miller indices above).
-The z-axis itself has as default an orientation of
+if the z axis is to be specified as the growth axis (don't confuse this with the Miller indices above).
+The z axis itself has default orientation

 hkl-z-direction-zb = 0 0 1

-but can be chosen to be oriented along any other crystal direction, e.g. along [311]:
+but it can be chosen to be oriented along any other crystal direction, e.g. along the vector perpendicular to the (311) plane:

 hkl-z-direction-zb = 3 1 1